hide

 Chile

 When Chile legalised same-sex marriage and adoption in 2021, it was a huge step forward.
-An absolute jewel in South America, Chile is as underrated as it gets for the prospective TEFL teacher, with a higher standard of living than much of the continent, excellent wages, a vibrant culture and beautiful views as far as the eye can see.
+An absolute jewel in South America, Chile is as underrated as it gets for the prospective TEFL teacher.
+With a higher standard of living than much of the continent, excellent wages, a vibrant culture and beautiful views as far as the eye can see.

 When Chile’s senate and lower house passed the bill to legalise same-sex marriage rights, it wasn’t a particularly close-run thing.
 Chilean public opinion was very much in favour, and it sparked scenes of jubilation from Santiago to Punta Arenas.

-As a TEFL destination Chile remains underrated.
-Full of busy cities, the wages in Chile aren’t eye-watering from a Western perspective, but in terms of the cost of living locally, an English teacher will more than comfortably get by.
-Students can be boisterous, but there’s good-natured humour to the Chilean people that makes it perfect for any extrovert who’s unafraid to immerse themselves in the local culture.
+As a TEFL destination, Chile remains underrated.
+Full of busy cities, the wages in Chile aren’t eye-watering from a Western perspective, but in terms of the cost of living, an English teacher will more than comfortably get by.

 Portugal

-In Asher & Lyric’s definitive study of all the nations on earth, only 5 countries got bona fide A grades for safety in terms of LGBTQ+ rights.
+In Asher & Lyric’s definitive study of all the nations on earth, only 7 countries got bona fide A grades for safety in terms of LGBTQ+ rights.
 Portugal was one of those.

 Uruguay

-Back to South America now, and if you want to talk about leaders in LGBTQ+ legislation and public support, you can’t miss out Uruguay .
+Let’s go back to South America now, and if you want to talk about leaders in LGBTQ+ legislation and public support, you can’t miss out Uruguay .

 Uruguay was the first Latin American country to allow civil unions, in a law called Ley de Unión Concubinaria.
 Then, in 2009, same-sex couples were allowed to adopt.
 Uruguay has consistently taken a lead on LGBTQ+ equality, and it’s no surprise to see the nation ranked in the top 20 worldwide for safety and legal protection.